openenergymonitor/guide/source/applications/solar-pv.markdown

 ![Solar PV CT Install](/images/applications/solar-pv/solar-pv-install.png)

 <p class='note warning'>
-[Please read CT installation guide before installing](https://openenergymonitor.org/emon/Current_Transformer_Installation).
+<a href="https://openenergymonitor.org/emon/Current_Transformer_Installation">Please read the CT installation guide before installing.</a>
 Your safety is your responsibility.
 Clip-on current sensors are non-invasive and should not have direct contact with the AC mains.
 However, installing the sensors will require working in close proximity to cables carrying high voltage.
 As a precaution, we recommend ensuring the cables are fully isolated, i.e. power is switched off, prior to installing your sensors, and proceeding slowly with care.
 If you have any doubts, seek professional assistance.
 </p>

 ![CT sensor installation ](/images/applications/solar-pv/ctinstall.jpg)